decretist/Dissertation/Chapter4/pca.markdown

 Stylometric analysis for the purpose of authorship attribution rests on the frequencies of occurrence of function words including conjunctions.
-It is therefore essential to properly account for the frequencies of enclitics endings representing conjunctions.
+It is therefore essential to properly account for the frequencies of enclitic endings representing conjunctions.
 Each word in the samples ending with -*que* where the ending represents an enclitic being used as a conjunction and is not simply part of the word has been mapped to a two-word sequence consisting of the word plus the pseudo-conjunction